Redd History, Family Crest & Coats of Arms

 - Michael Wesley Redd (b.
 1979), American professional NBA basketball player, member of the U.S. national basketball team

-- Charles Redd, American Republican politician, Alternate Delegate to Republican National Convention from Utah, 1944
+- Charles Redd, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Indiana, 2000

 - ...
 (Another 11 notables are available in all our PDF Extended History products and printed products wherever possible.)